 An advanced-level video production course meant to augment skills learned from Digital Video Field Production in a controlled studio environment.
 Proper use of studio equipment and the professional production techniques associated with studio work will be emphasized.
-Prerequisite: COMM 235.
-Offered fall semester.
+Prerequisite: ART 268.